Tuesday 10th November 2020

-The three panels will have the following themes, and will be comprised of 5-7 panellists from a range of micropalaeontological and geochemical backgrounds.
-We will announce our panellists soon, but in the meantime please enjoy this sneak-peak:
+The three panels will have the following themes, and will be comprised of 5-7 panellists from a range of micropalaeontological and geochemical backgrounds from various career stages.

 Geochemical data is undeniably influenced by the preservation of specimens used.
 To understand and use (palaeo)ecological, -climatic and -limnological geochemical proxies to their fullest we need to investigate the impacts of preservation (including how taphonomic bias in the fossil record affects the construction of long term proxy records), explore potential mitigations and develop thorough protocols for analysis.

 Chair: Dr. Tracy Aze (University of Leeds, UK)